Solid-state battery

-A solid-state battery (SSB) is an electrical battery that uses a solid electrolyte (solectro) to conduct ions between the electrodes, instead of the liquid or gel polymer electrolytes found in conventional batteries.
-Solid-state batteries theoretically offer much higher energy density than the typical lithium-ion or lithium polymer batteries.
+A solid-state battery (SSB) is an electrical battery that uses a solid electrolyte to conduct ions between the electrodes, instead of the liquid or gel polymer electrolytes found in conventional batteries.
+Theoretically, solid-state batteries offer much higher energy density than the typical lithium-ion or lithium polymer batteries.

 While solid electrolytes were first discovered in the 19th century, several problems prevented widespread application.
 Developments in the late 20th and early 21st century generated renewed interest in the technology, especially in the context of electric vehicles.
+As of 2026, the solid-state battery market has yet to reach scalability and commercialization.

-Solid-state batteries can use metallic lithium for the anode and oxides or sulfides for the cathode, increasing energy density.
-The solid electrolyte acts as an ideal separator that allows only lithium ions to pass through.
-For that reason, solid-state batteries can potentially solve many problems of currently used liquid electrolyte Li-ion batteries, such as flammability, limited voltage, unstable solid-electrolyte interface formation, poor cycling performance, and strength.
+Solid-state batteries can use metallic lithium for the anode and oxides or sulfides for the cathode, improving energy density.
+The solid electrolyte acts as an ideal separator that allows only lithium ions to pass through, allowing solid-state batteries to potentially solve many liquid electrolyte Li-ion battery problems including flammability, voltage range, unstable electrode interface formation, cycling performance, and mecahnical strength.

-Materials proposed for use as electrolytes include ceramics (e.g., oxides, sulfides, phosphates), and solid polymers.
+Materials proposed for use as solid electrolytes include ceramics (e.g., oxides, sulfides, phosphates), and solid polymers.

 Solid-state batteries are found in pacemakers and in RFID and wearable devices.
-Solid-state batteries are potentially safer, with higher energy densities.
-Challenges to widespread adoption include energy and power density, durability, material costs, sensitivity, and stability.
+These batteries offer enhanced safety and higher energy densities.
+To achieve to widespread adoption over lithium ion batteries, solid-state batteries need to overcome many challenges, including energy density and power density, durability, material costs, and chemical stability.

 History

 Origin

 Between 1831 and 1834, Michael Faraday discovered the solid electrolytes silver sulfide and lead(II) fluoride, which laid the foundation for solid-state ionics.

-1900s-2009
+Through his research, Faraday took note of these solid compounds transitioning from insulators to conductors after being heated.
+In 1963, over a century later, Michael O'Keeffe acknowledged the ionic/electronic conductivity of these solid electrolytes when combined with electrodes to become one of the first records of a practical solid-state battery.

 By the late 1950s, several silver-conducting electrochemical systems employed solid electrolytes, at the price of low energy density and cell voltages, and high internal resistance.
 In 1967, the discovery of fast ionic conduction β-alumina for a broad class of ions (Li+, Na+, K+, Ag+, and Rb+) kick-started the development of solid-state electrochemical devices with increased energy density.
-Most immediately, molten sodium / β-alumina / sulfur cells were developed at Ford Motor Company in the US, and NGK in Japan.
+The first were molten sodium / β-alumina / sulfur cells developed at Ford Motor Company in the US, and NGK in Japan.
 This excitement manifested in the discovery of new systems in both organics, i.e. poly(ethylene) oxide (PEO), and inorganics such as NASICON.
-However, many of these systems required operation at elevated temperatures, and/or were expensive to produce, limiting commercial deployment.
-A new class of solid-state electrolyte developed by Oak Ridge National Laboratory, lithium–phosphorus oxynitride (LiPON), emerged in the 1990s.
-LiPON was successfully used to make thin-film lithium-ion batteries, although applications were limited due to the cost associated with deposition of the thin-film electrolyte, along with the small capacities that could be accessed using the thin-film format.
+However, many of these systems required operation at temperatures greater than 300 °C (or 572 °F) and were expensive to produce, limiting commercial deployment and funding towards research efforts in the space.